 Click Here to read two of Baldwin's letters: “Open Letter to My Sister Angela Davis” and “Open Letter to my Nephew.”
 Also see Ta-Nehisi Coates' book, Between the World and Me and Claudia Rankine's call for open letters in The Rumpus.

-Why then, moments later, did I feel such tightness in my chest?
+Why, then, do I now feel this tightness in my chest?
 Why this sense of dread?
-You are always bringing home words, songs and habits (good and bad) from preschool.
-And really, shouldn’t every four-year-old of every race, religion, ethnicity, and gender, in every country have the divine right to stand among loved ones and declare with the confidence of the chosen: “I am the special one!”
+You are always bringing home words, songs and habits (good and bad) from school.
+And really, shouldn’t every six-year-old have the right to stand among loved ones and declare with the confidence of the chosen: “I am the special one!”

-But you know more than we give you credit for, don’t you?
-You know the differences between dozens of wooden train engines.
-You know your letters and the sounds they make and how to write your name.
+But you have long understood more than we give you credit for.
+At three you knew the difference between dozens of wooden train engines.
+At four you knew your letters and the sounds they make.
 Since very young you read tones of voice, expressions, postures.
 You know how to make me mad and to laugh.
 You correct me if I fudge a single word in your favorite books.
 You know, because we have taught you, how to say please and thank you.
 You know it’s wrong to hit and lie and cheat, though you may not understand why.